-Public companies are also required by law to have a company secretary appointed at all times.
+Public companies are required by law to have a company secretary always appointed.

 The purpose and role of a company secretary is to reduce the workload of the company directors by taking on some of their statutory duties and responsibilities, for example:

 - Completing and filing confirmation statements, annual accounts and tax returns

 - Maintaining company registers and records